learn-co-curriculum/dsc-importing-data-using-pandas/README.md

 ## Loading Pandas

-As usual, we import pandas under the standard alias pd
+When importing pandas, it is standard to import it under the alias `pd`

 ```python